Skip to content

 Some beaches in the county have their own special draw, bringing locals and tourists to their shores for solitude and scenic views.

-• Sand Bay Town Park in Liberty Grove is far enough from any towns to ensure a mostly empty sand beach.
+This beach is far enough from any towns to ensure a mostly empty sand beach.

-• Rock Island State Park is described by many as the most beautiful in the county, but the two ferry rides it takes to get there will definitely keep the masses away.
+Described by many as the most beautiful in the county, but the two ferry rides it takes to get there will definitely keep the masses away.

-• Ridges Beach in Baileys Harbor is a small sand beach just far enough from the town to keep things quiet while offering the Ridges Sanctuary just across the road.
+A small sand beach just far enough from the town to keep things quiet while offering the Ridges Sanctuary just across the road.

-• Frank Murphy Park, Egg Harbor: A wide sand beach, boat launch, fishing pier, playground, and volleyball court make give this park extra appeal.
+A wide sand beach, boat launch, fishing pier, playground, and volleyball court make give this park extra appeal.

-• Lakeside Park in Jacksonport could perhaps be called “Door County’s year-round beach" because it hosts the Polar Bear Plunge on New Year’s Day every year.
+Could perhaps be called “Door County’s year-round beach" because it hosts the Polar Bear Plunge on New Year’s Day every year.

-• Sturgeon Bay Canal: Dip your toes in the waters of Sturgeon Bay’s historic shipping canal.
+Dip your toes in the waters of Sturgeon Bay’s historic shipping canal.

 Leave No Trace: Beach Basics